Cannes Cruise Port Guide: 8 Top Activities for Cruise Passengers

 The old town is hilly and there are the remains of the medieval castle of the monks of Lérins at the top, known as Château de la Castre.
 The medieval castle is located on Place de la Castre from where you can enjoy the outstanding views of the city and the Bay of Cannes.

-It also houses le Musée de la Castre (aka Musée des explorations du monde) in its iconic tower that you can also climb (109 steps) and admire the 360-degree view of Cannes.
-T
+It is also home to Le Musée de la Castre (now Musée des Explorations du Monde), housed in its iconic tower, where you can climb 109 steps for a stunning 360-degree view of Cannes.

 Next to La Castre, you’ll also find Église Notre-Dame d’Espérance, a historic stone church dating from the 1600s.
 The area around the castle is absolutely beautiful and if you want to capture the best photos of Cannes – this is the perfect spot!